 -Direct your sellers to do the repairs from the inspection and the appraisals ASAP.
 Give them a timetable (i.e. 1 week) This will give everyone more time.

--Emphasize to your buyers, to keep their documents organized for the application beforehand and to get in their documents requested afterwards, ASAP (i.e. within 48 hours).
+-Emphasize to your buyers, to keep their documents organized for the application beforehand and to get in their documents requested after making their mortgage application, ASAP (i.e. within 48 hours).
 The faster they are getting them in, the faster the mortgage company can review, approve, and get them to the closing table.

 -For the Oil Adjustment, some lenders are requiring everything, including the oil adjustment, to be disclosed ahead of time.
-McCue is not at this time, but since mortgage companies and attorneys will need that number, if you have the sellers just agree to fill the tank, then that amount can just be assumed at a set number earlier on.
+Since mortgage companies and attorneys will need that number, if you have the sellers just agree to fill the tank, then that amount can just be assumed at a set number earlier on.

 -If they are self-employed, ask that they get a pre-approval, instead of a pre-qualification, so that the difficult part is complete on the underwriting end of the process.